pgcentralfoundation/pgrx/DESIGN-DECISIONS.md

 turn passes responsibility of freeing the pointer to Postgres when it sees fit.

-`PgBox` also provides `Deref` and `DerefMut` implementations which will, as a safety measure, raise a Postgres ERROR if the backing pointer be NULL.
+`PgBox` also provides `Deref` and `DerefMut` implementations which will, as a safety measure, raise a Postgres ERROR if the backing pointer is NULL.
 These exist as a convenience for slightly more fluent code.

 (as an aside, the `WhoAllocated` trait which determines much of `PgBox`'s behavior is poorly named.
 It should be thought of as "WhoDrops", as it doesn't matter if the user calls `palloc()` directly and provides the pointer, if `PgBox` calls `palloc()` itself, or if it consumes a pointer provided by Postgres.
 The decision it is making is if the backing pointer should be freed following Rust's normal drop semantics or not)

-### Deferring Death
+### The Path to a Longer Life

 Common concerns around "who allocated what and how long does it live" are typically centered around Datums (see below), passing pointers to internal Postgres functions, and holding on to pointers (regardless of source) for longer than the current Rust scope or life of `CurrentMemoryContext`.

 For the later case where Rust-allocated bytes need to live longer than the compiler will allow, `PgMemoryContexts.leak_and_drop_on_delete(T)` allows the thing to be leaked (returned to the caller as `*mut T`) and later dropped when Postgres decides to delete (free) the `MemoryContext` to which it was leaked.
 The returned pointer can be stashed somewhere and later re-instantiated via `PgBox::from_pg()`.

 ## Thread Safety